-24. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS a.
-Unless duly authorised no councillor shall:
+24. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS

 - a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of Wealden District Council and East Sussex County Council. - b Where appropriate, a copy of each letter sent to the District and County Council shall be sent to the ward councillor(s) representing the area of the Council.